iNewLegend/php-image-dominant-colors/README.md

 ---

-- In cast you need performance, you can use
+- In case you need performance, you can use
 ```shell
 $ ./run_optimized
 ```